dotnet/csharplang/proposals/async-method-builders.md

 AsyncPooledBuilder _builder = AsyncPooledBuilderWithSize4.Create();
 ```

-Note that when the synthesized entry-point for top-level statements is async, it will be subject to module-level override attributes.
+Note that this mechanism to change the the builder type cannot be used when the synthesized entry-point for top-level statements is async.
+An explicit entry-point should be used instead.

 ## Drawbacks
 [drawbacks]: #drawbacks